 Michael Tomlinson, MP joined Cheryl Hadland, Managing Director of Tops Day Nurseries to officially open Tops Bearwood on Friday 21st of October 2022.

 Michael revealed a plaque commemorating the opening and planted a new Red Falstaff apple tree, in the nurseries garden, to mark the occasion.
 The children enjoyed using spades to help dig the hole and bury the roots of the new tree and Michael supported the children to use the watering can to complete the planting.
 The tree will be planted with a mixture of Allium bulbs, including Nigrum and Oreophilum, all of which were purchased from Brackendale Nurseries in Wimborne, Dorset.
-These flowers were chosen specifically because they are known for attracting bees, beneficial insects, butterflies
+These flowers were chosen specifically because they are known for attracting bees, beneficial insects, butterflies/moths and other pollinators.

 The children also enjoyed a story called, ‘Well Done, Little Croc’, read by Michael, who also joined in with some Boogie Mites fun, where they sang and danced together.